 He has more than 15 years’ experience in providing technical assistance for clinical and public health interventions towards improving maternal and newborn health in low resource settings.

-He was then appointed as Medical Education Advisor for Jhpiego – An Affiliate of Johns Hopkins University in Tanzania, a post which he held for 2 years.
+He has worked as Medical Education Advisor for Jhpiego – An Affiliate of Johns Hopkins University in Tanzania, a post which he held for 2 years.
 In this post he spearheaded integration of HIV/AIDS in the curricular of medical schools in Tanzania and Ethiopia (Addis Ababa University).

 Before joining LSTM in 2011, Mselenge provided technical assistance for LSTM and LATH (Liverpool Associate in Tropical Health) in the implementation of the Emergency Obstetric and Newborn Care (EmONC) package in Tanzania, Somalia, Bangladesh and Kenya.

 Mselenge works as part of the Emergency Obstetrics Care (EmOC) team within the Centre for Maternal and Newborn Health (CMNH).
-The team is responsible for devising, implementing, supporting and evaluation of EmOC interventions in several countries in sub-Saharan Africa and South-East Asia.
+The team is responsible for developing, implementing, supporting and evaluation of EmOC interventions in sub-Saharan Africa and South-East Asia.

-Experience in operational research which is conducted in tandem with maternal and newborn healthcare interventions implemented at CMNH using both qualitative and quantitative methods.
+He is conducting research to explore factors associated with retention of healthcare workers in Malawi and Tanzania.
+Also he has experience in operational research which is conducted in tandem with maternal and newborn healthcare interventions conducted by CMNH using both qualitative and quantitative methods.

 UNICEF funded project to improve quality and integration of maternal and newborn health in Tanzania.